strategineer/personal-website/content/books/2022-10-03/index.md

 ---
-title: "Aesthetic Life and Why It Matters"
 authors:
+- Dominic Lopes
+- Bence Nanay
-  - "Dominic Lopes"
+- Nick Riggle
+books/tags:
-  - "Bence Nanay"
+- non-fiction
-  - "Nick Riggle"
+- philosophy
 date: 2022-10-03
+params:
+  isbn13: '9780197625798'
 star_rating: 4
-books/tags:
-  - "non-fiction"
-  - "philosophy"
+title: Aesthetic Life and Why It Matters
 ---

 We all enjoy (and love to comment on) our experiences with media, cuisine,